About Phoebe Sheep Stud

 As a fourth generation Stud Breeder(over 100 years,on the same property) I believe the skills I have gained over many years allow me to put in front of you the commercial farmer a line of rams that will contribute to the success of your business.

-About 10 years ago we started using a Texel over the B mob of ewes and the Sufftex certainly has its place, adding yield and survivabilty traits.
+About 10 years ago we started using a Texel over the B mob of ewes and the Sufftex certainly has its place, adding yield and survivabilty traits.....this option has now been replaced by the Beltex/Suffolk

-Currently 120 ewes are mated to the Suffolk ram, with the B mob(80) and 70 hoggets going to the Beltex ram.
+Currently 120 ewes are mated to the Suffolk ram, with the B mob(120) going to the Beltex ram.
 We are very excited by what we are seeing from the Beltex.
-Some ram lambs will be available in the Autumn, with our first crop of Beltex/Sufffolk 2th rams available next season.
+Low birthweight, vigour, growth, yield ans superb eating!!!
+I love my Suffolks but these Beltex’s are going to take meat production in this country to the next level!!!...I have absolutely no doubt!!

 My policy on stud sires is to only use quality and not to take shortcuts, it is often hard to find exactly what you like, so when we do see something we like, we will do our best to try to buy it.
 This applies even if we are not really needing a new stud sire,as you may find next year when we do need one we can't find what we are looking for.Our last 3 stud rams have been purchased for 5, 6 and $10000.
 I also like to use my own if I consider them good enough, by introducing outside blood too often your flock can change very quickly and not always for the better!!